larissayasmim/readability-c/README.md

 <br>

 ## :memo: &nbsp;&nbsp; Brief
-<p>The Program calculates the approximate level needed to understand some text, according to the Coleman-Liau index readability test.<br> This test is designed to show what grade level (USA) is needed to understand a text.
-The formula is: index = 0.0588*L-0.296*S-15.8.<br> Here, L is the average number of letters per 100 words in the text and S is the average number of sentences per 100 words in the text.<br> As the average number of letters and words per sentence increases, the Coleman-Liau index gives the text a higher readability level.</p>
+<p>The Program calculates the approximate level needed to understand some text, according to the Coleman-Liau index readability test.
+This test is designed to show what grade level (USA) is needed to understand a text.
+The formula is: index = 0.0588*L-0.296*S-15.8.
+Here, L is the average number of letters per 100 words in the text and S is the average number of sentences per 100 words in the text.As the average number of letters and words per sentence increases, the Coleman-Liau index gives the text a higher readability level.</p>

 <br>